 Pillow construction varies widely, from ultralight and packable inflatable designs like the Sea to Summit Aeros Ultralight to premium memory foam options with plush cushioning for ultimate camping comfort.
 As we cover in “Weight and Packability” below, inflatable options are typically the lightest and most compressible due to the fact that the interior is exclusively filled with air.
 Some inflatables, like the Sea to Summit Aeros Premium and Aeros Down, also add a light layer of synthetic or down insulation under the cover for a small boost in comfort and warmth (along with a slight weight penalty).

-At the other end of the spectrum are non-inflatable models like the Therm-a-Rest Compressible Pillow, Hest Camp Pillow, REI Trailmade Mummy Bag Pillow, and Wise Owl Outfitters Camp & Travel Memory Foam Pillow.
+At the other end of the spectrum are non-inflatable models like the Therm-a-Rest Compressible Pillow Cinch, Hest Camp Pillow, and Wise Owl Outfitters Camping Pillow.
 These designs utilize foam or memory foam constructions with no air, which adds weight and bulk but comes with sizable benefits in all-around comfort and cushioning.
 They’re also more resistant to punctures, and you’ll still have some semblance of padding if your pillow deflates in the middle of the night.
 In the end, we love the premium comfort of non-inflatable foam pillows for car camping but turn to inflatable designs when we’re headed into the backcountry and want to minimize weight and bulk.
 Again, a final decision will come down to your sleeping preferences and intended use(s).

 Stuff Sack Pillows

 Stuff sack pillows are a bit of a misnomer: Essentially specialized and outdoor-ready pillowcases, these designs require stuffing clothing inside for use as a pillow.
 In addition to being very light and packable, stuff sack pillows like the Zpacks Medium-Plus and Rumpl Stuffable Pillowcase are also highly versatile, providing a space to stash clothing or other gear during the day.
-The Zpacks can also double as a dry bag to protect your clothes from moisture thanks to its highly water-resistant Dyneema build.
+The Zpacks can also double as a dry bag to protect your clothes from moisture, thanks to its highly water-resistant Dyneema build.
+The Zenbivy Ultralight Pillow offers an extra dose of versatility thanks to its hybrid design that includes both an air bladder and an extra room in the oversized pillow case to add things like your down jacket to the mix for extra height and cushioning.

 Convenience is the biggest drawback: It takes some effort and patience to achieve an even and consistent (read: lump-free) packing job—rather than just inflating your pillow, you’ll need to take time to intentionally stuff clothing inside until you reach your desired firmness.
 Comfort is also largely dependent on what you stuff inside (lofty down or synthetic jackets work well).
 In the end, stuff sack pillows aren’t for everyone, but they’re a great UL pick for minimalists and those who don’t mind putting in some extra work before hitting the hay.